Get ecogrid endpoints from Ecogrid registry

 Refreshing the list of available services is working nicely locally - there's even an option to retain the existing (i.e. locally-configured) services for a client.
 This is nice for developers who want to point to local ecogrid services.

 Waiting to commit until a formal plan for upgrading SEEK deployments is made.

-#7 Updated by ben leinfelder about 11 years ago
+#7 Updated by ben leinfelder over 11 years ago

 Endpoints are now automatically refreshing from the registry when a user first goes to the Data search tab.
 This still happens once per kepler window (there is a new bug that deals with reducing this to once per Kepler launch).